SoftwareAG/c8y-docs/src/render/guides/edge/operation/operational-procedures.html.md

 	# systemctl restart mongo

-This will restart the mongodb server when required.
+This will restart the mongod server when required.

 #### cumulocity-agent